-Although the name Elijah McCoy may be a mystery to most people, the scale of his ingenuity and the quality of his creations have created a level of distinction which bears his name.Elijah McCoy was born in Colchester, Ontario, Canada on May 2, 1844.
+Although the name Elijah McCoy may be a mystery to many people, the scale of his ingenuity and the quality of his inventions have created a level of distinction which bears his name.Elijah McCoy was born in Colchester, Ontario, Canada on May 2, 1844.
 His mother and father were George and Emillia McCoy, former slaves from Kentucky who ran away by using the Underground Railroad.
 George joined the Canadian Army, fighting in the Rebel War and then raised his family as free Canadian residents on a 160 acre homestead.

 At an early age, Elijah demonstrated a mechanical interest, often taking items apart and putting them back together again.
-Recognizing his keen skills, George and Emillia reserved enough money to send Elijah to Edinburgh, Scotland, where he could study mechanical engineering.
-Subsequent to finishing his studies as a “master mechanic and engineer” he came back to the United States which had just seen the end of the Civil War – and the beginning of the “Emancipation Proclamation.”
+Recognizing his keen skills, George and Emillia saved enough money to send Elijah to Edinburgh, Scotland, where he could study mechanical engineering.
+Subsequent to finishing his studies as a “master mechanic and engineer,” he came back to the United States which had just seen the end of the Civil War – and the beginning of the “Emancipation Proclamation.”

 In an attempt to boost efficiency and overcome the repeated halting needed for lubrication of the train, McCoy determined to come up with a method of automating the task.
 In 1872 he designed a “lubricating cup” that could routinely drip oil when and where needed.
 He received a patent for the piece of equipment later that year.
 The “lubricating cup” met with substantial success and requests for it came in from railroad businesses all over the country.
 Other inventors made an effort to sell their own models of the gadget but most firms wanted the authentic device, asking for “the Real McCoy.”